hpssjellis/my-installs-for-bash-on-windows/README.md

 bash test-setup.sh 2>&1 | tee z-logs.txt

+"Open another terminal to see how theinstallation is going and repeatedly enter one of the two followingcommands" 'less z-logs.txt'

+`nano z-logs.txt`

 ```

 ## a few very useful commands
 1. `source /home/$USER/virtual-tf/bin/activate` is used for tensorflow, skfow, magenta etc for a virtual environment